kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 14: March 15, 2020

+**Today's Progress**: I started the MEAN course on Udemy.
+I set up Angular and worked on the mean-course project.

+**Thoughts**: I hope I learn a lot about the MEAN stack.
+Although I have a basic undertanding of it I want to be able to have a better picture of everything.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/86df5121fbc638450ed7f2cc839adac963c30113)

+---

 ### Day 13: March 14, 2020

 **Today's Progress**: I worked on the cartao-virtual project.
 I adjusted the navbar and added the relevant info to the card.
 I also worked on the icons and the button in this project.
 I love how simple is to use Angular Material.